pykamil/performance/README.md

 # Performance Tests for Python #
-The repository includes python test and results visualisation
+The repository includes Python performance tests and results visualisation for:
 * **numpy_assign**

   Compares times beteen *Arithmetic Operators* and *Assignment Operators*